 - Add sweet potatoes, cinnamon, nutmeg, smoked paprika, remaining 1 teaspoon of salt and remaining ¼ teaspoon of black pepper.
 Stir and cook for 1 minute.

 - Next add vegetable broth and reserved cooked butternut squash.
 Stir to combine everything.
-Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover with lid ajar and cook for 15 minutes or until sweet potato is tender and cooked through.
+Increase the heat to high and bring the soup to a boil.
+Reduce the heat (to about medium-low) to maintain a simmer.
+Cover with the lid ajar and cook for 15 minutes or until the sweet potato is tender and cooked through.

-- Off heat, stir in the Greek yogurt and maple syrup.
+- Turn off the heat.
+Stir in the Greek yogurt and maple syrup.

 - Blend the soup with an immersion blender until smooth and creamy.